Schedule

 Some simple workflows for coordinating Civil3D and Revit models will be presented to get you on your way.

-Setareh Motlagh, BIM Consulting Linde Ryckeboer, BIM ConsultingNot ApplicableBILTBusiness Strategy and LeadershipNon Vendor SpecificSynopsis:
+Setareh Motlagh, Architectus Linde Ryckeboer, BIM ConsultingNot ApplicableBILTBusiness Strategy and LeadershipNon Vendor SpecificSynopsis:

 A round-table discussion between people with different roles in the general industry addressing common questions, (mis)conceptions and expectations about BIM and those who practice it.
 We’ll explore a couple of specific topics, ranging from the meaning of current buzz-words to ideal BIM skill sets.